 Don’t resist those trips to the restroom.
 Urinating with a UTI can be agonizing, we know, but don’t let that stop you from using the bathroom as often as you possibly can.
 In fact, it’s a good idea to drink tons of water in order to go to the bathroom more—after all, you’ll want to continue flushing out bad bacteria.

 There’s only one tried-and-true way to get rid of a UTI for good, and that’s through the use of infection-fighting antibiotics.
 If you don’t want to deal with facing the outside world while your pain meter’s at an eight out of ten, DispatchHealth can help.

 DispatchHealth offers on-demand healthcare for people of all ages in the comfort of their home.
-DispatchHealth’s medical services can conveniently be requested via phone, mobile app, or on the website and a physician assistant or nurse practitioner, along with a DispatchHealth medical technician will arrive at your doorstep within a few hours.
+DispatchHealth’s medical services can conveniently be requested via phone, mobile app, or on the website and a physician assistant or nurse practitioner, along with a DispatchHealth medical technician (DHMT) will arrive at your doorstep within a few hours.
 They will diagnose, treat, prescribe antibiotics and even call you a few days later to see how you’re doing.
 And in most cases DispatchHealth will start the antibiotics during the visit to your home.
 Best of all, they accept most major insurance to make it affordable.
 Plus, they’re available seven days a week, 365 days a year including holidays.

 So the next time you find yourself in need of urgent medical care, give DispatchHealth a call.

 DispatchHealth relies only on authoritative sources, including medical associations, research institutions, and peer-reviewed medical studies.

 Sources referenced in this article: